 Although countless other benefits - material, physical and mental - have been reported, a warning is given not to be guided by expectations.

-For a deep-going purification an inner stability is required.
-Therefore Subud is not open to everyone.
+For a deep-going purification process an inner stability is required.
+Therefore Subud is not recommended to everyone.
 Psychiatric patients are not advised to take part.
 Applicants should not be addicted to drugs, or alcohol.
 A member is expected to stand on his own feet - contribute to, instead of lean on the group.

 Normally a waiting-period of three months is observed before a person can be opened.
 In this period of time the applicant's possible questions will be answered and he/she may meet members of the group.
 This is also a time for him/her to come to a definitive decision to be opened.